Melania Trump A Threat To Upstaging Her Husband? Expert Weighs In

 Melania’s facial expressions ranged “from Hollywood smile to micro-gestures of anxiety plus a more suprised-looking smile” when the crowd applauded her, James explains.
 Although responded with a few nods, she wanted “to have the spotlight turned back onto her husband.”

-James continues that Melania Trump showed a ” lack of desire to eclipse her husband” during the Address to Congress that was aired nationally and globally.
+James continues that Melania Trump showed a “lack of desire to eclipse her husband” during the address to Congress that was aired nationally and globally.
 James thinks like Princess Diana, Melania’s shyness and beauty make her more endearing to the public than her husband.
 The expert believes that Melania can even outshine First Daughter Ivanka Trump, a woman who’s clearly at ease in the spotlight.

 “Like Princess Diana she could find herself getting thrown into the spotlight to a point where she throws her alpha male hubby (and Trump’s media-friendly daughter) into the shade.”